 Casa Vicens was completed in 1885 and changed hands several times after the original owner’s death a decade later.
 Following a number of renovations, it was finally opened to the public as a museum in 2017 to commemorate the first of many houses that Gaudí would be commissioned to design over the course of his career.

-The construction of Palau Güell lasted from 1886 to 1890.
-Although it was designed more conservatively than many of his other works, the residence nevertheless retains a number of Gaudí’s signature elements, such as the colorful and irregularly shaped chimneys on the rooftop or the intricate ironwork visible in the main façade’s windows and balconies.
+Construction of Palau Güell lasted from 1886 to 1890.
+Although it was designed more conservatively than many of his other works, the residence nevertheless retains a number of Gaudí’s signature elements.
+For example, the colorful and irregularly shaped chimneys on the rooftop or the intricate ironwork visible in the main facade’s windows and balconies.

 Park Güell was envisioned to recreate an upper-class British residential estate (hence the English park instead of the Catalan parc) in the mountains overlooking Barcelona.
 Construction began in 1900 but the project was ultimately abandoned in 1914, as the exclusive nature of the community and the lack of proper transportation to the area made the project unviable.